Skip to content

 This response is returned as a dictionary and printed to your terminal when using the example script.

-To do this, modify your .submit() call as follows:
+To request attestation for a workflow run, modify your .submit() call as follows:

 workflow_response = workflow_service.submit(